mrsarm/pose/Run-CI-envs.md

-to run the E2E tests in all the repos you need not only the Docker images published in a registry, but at least the `compose.yaml` to run them, so `pose get` helps with that, using a similar approach to `pose config`: it tries to download a given file from one URL (branch), if not found, tries with the "default" configured.
+to run the E2E tests in all the repos you need not only the Docker images published in a registry, but at least the `compose.yaml` to run them, so `pose get` helps with that, using a similar approach to `pose config`: it tries to download a given file from one URL (branch), if not found, tries with a "fallback" URL.

-Here is an example for GitHub, you have all your e2e tests in the repo "acme/e2e", the default branch is `master`, and at the root of the repo is the `compose.yaml` file, so the file can be downloaded at https://raw.githubusercontent.com/acme/e2e/master/compose.yaml , but at some point when working in a branch `ux-fix` in the repo `acme/webapp`, you may want to introduce changes in the e2e tests as well, including perhaps in the compose file, so you want to run the e2e tests with all the images with the tag `ux-fix` if available, and you want to run them all using the `compose.yaml` file at the e2e repo from a branch
+Here is an example for GitHub, you have all your e2e tests in the repo "mrsarm/e2e", the default branch is `master`, and at the root of the repo is the `compose.yaml` file, so the file can be downloaded at https://raw.githubusercontent.com/mrsarm/e2e/master/compose.yaml , but at some point when working in a branch `ux-fix` in the repo `mrsarm/web`, you may want to introduce changes in the e2e tests as well, including perhaps in the compose file, so you want to run the e2e tests with all the images with the tag `ux-fix` if available, and you want to run them all using the `compose.yaml` file at the e2e repo from a branch